-Race package pick up will be at Stride’s Running Store Marda Loop (3558 Garrison Gate SW) on Wednesday, October 10 from 4:00 – 8:00.
-Packages can be picked up at Stride’s Fish Creek (1119, 380 Canyon Meadows Dr. S.E.) on Thursday, October 11 during regular business hours by request only.
+Race package pick up will be at Stride’s Running Store Marda Loop (3558 Garrison Gate SW) on Wednesday October 16 from 4:00 – 7:00.
+Packages can be picked up at Stride’s Fish Creek (1119, 380 Canyon Meadows Dr. S.E.) on Thursday, October 17 or Friday, October 18 during regular business hours by request only.
+You must request south store pick up by 7:00 p.m. on Wednesday and any unclaimed packages left at Fish Creek will not be transported to Banff.
 Packages for out of town teams will be available for pick up on race morning at Cave and Basin beginning at 8:30.

 Start/Finish & Parking

 Each leg starts and finishes at the Cave and Basin Historic Site, 311 Cave Ave, Banff.

 Race starts at 10am for teams and solo runners.
 Check in begins at 8:30 a.m.
 Please note, only runners doing leg one and solo runners will be allowed to check in before 9:30.